Rugby Australia boss to Japan: Prepare to host a different kind of fan at World Cup | The Japan Times

 While the Brave Blossoms do have a large number of foreign-born players, most notably captain Michael Leitch, who moved to Japan from New Zealand when he was 15, the situation is very similar for the Wallabies and many other rugby powers.

-Several of the players that started for the Wallabies in that Yokohama Bledisloe Cup game hail from outside of Australia, including Papua New Guinea-born scrumhalf Will Genia, Fiji-born backs Sefa Naivalu and Marika Koroibete, and former captain David Pocock, who was born and grew up in Zimbabwe.
+Several of the players that started for the Wallabies in that Bledisloe Cup game in Yokohama hail from outside of Australia, including Papua New Guinea-born scrumhalf Will Genia, Fiji-born backs Sefa Naivalu and Marika Koroibete, and former captain David Pocock, who was born and grew up in Zimbabwe.

 “I think the development of that Top League competition that they’ve got, anything they can do to support that having more Japanese players play in it (is positive),” said Castle.